-Granny JJ is a sharp-eyed old Guyanese grandmother quietly living out the remaining years of her life in the East Bank Demera village of Soesdyke, Guyana.
-She’s happy living under the radar and quietly doing good around the community while helping to raise her grandpicknies.
+Granny JJ is a sharp-eyed old Guyanese grandmother just living her life in the East Bank Demerara village of Soesdyke, Guyana, South America.
+She goes to church, helps to raise her grandpicknies, and is a pillar of the community.Â

-But – a crime committed near her house triggers painful old memories of injustice – and something rises up inside her.
-She’s not going to stay quiet – something must be done!
+But a crime committed near her house triggers painful old memories of injustice and something rises up inside her.Â

 Of course, a lot of people are vexed she ‘s turned detective.
 Why can’t she mind she bidness?
 Friends, family, even the police want her to just go back to her quiet life and stop being so fast.